Neosperience/GrassFormation/README.md

 GrassFormation is a collection of [serverless](https://en.wikipedia.org/wiki/Serverless_computing) functions that you can install on your [Amazon Web Services](https://aws.amazon.com/what-is-aws/) (AWS) account.
 They enable you to easily provision [AWS IoT](https://aws.amazon.com/iot/), specifically Greengrass resources on your account in a reproducible, controlled way.

 [Greengrass](https://aws.amazon.com/greengrass/) is a software solution of AWS that allows you to remotely provision software code and device configuration on IoT devices.
-At the time there are two ways to use Greengrass: from the [AWS Management Console](https://console.aws.amazon.com/iot/home#/greengrassIntro) and programmatically from one of the [AWS SDKs](https://aws.amazon.com/tools/#sdk).
+At the time there are three ways to use Greengrass: from the [AWS Management Console](https://console.aws.amazon.com/iot/home#/greengrassIntro), programmatically from one of the [AWS SDKs](https://aws.amazon.com/tools/#sdk) or by using [AWS Command Line Interface](https://aws.amazon.com/cli/) (CLI).
 The first method works well for prototyping but does not allow you to create a reliable, reproducible, production ready deployment pipeline.
-The second method is extremely tedious and error prone considering the complexity of the [Greengrass data model](https://read.acloud.guru/aws-greengrass-the-missing-manual-2ac8df2fbdf4#ad8d).
+The second and the third method are extremely tedious and error prone considering the complexity of the [Greengrass data model](https://read.acloud.guru/aws-greengrass-the-missing-manual-2ac8df2fbdf4#ad8d).
 The standard way to create cloud infrastructure in a reproducible, testable and automatic way on AWS infrastructure is to use [CloudFormation](https://aws.amazon.com/cloudformation/) templates.
 Unfortunately at the time there is no support for Greengrass resources in CloudFormation.
 GrassFormation aims to remedy this shortcoming.

 GrassFormation is a collection of [AWS lambda](https://aws.amazon.com/lambda/) functions and a CloudFormation [transform macro](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-macros.html) that allows you to deploy resources with CloudFormation that are otherwise not supported.
 After installing GrassFormation you can provision for example a Greengrass Group together with your other resources from a CloudFormation template as simple as: